MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 |<a href="URL GOES HERE" target="_blank">Rename guides in the PC app</a>|No|

 > [!NOTE]
-> If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <https://aka.ms/GuidesIdeas>.
+> If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>

 ## April 1, 2020